Enet4/dicom-rs/README.md

 ## Roadmap & Contributing

+This project is a work in progress, but actively developed.

+Your feedback during the development of these solutions is welcome.
 Please see the [wiki](https://github.com/Enet4/dicom-rs/wiki) for additional guidelines related to the project's roadmap.

 ## License